 Can I recycle old phones, batteries and computers?

-These items cannot be recycled within your kerbside recycling bin, however they can be taken to the Transfer Station for recycling.
-Please visit the Waste Transfer Station page for more information.
+These items cannot be recycled within your kerbside recycling bin, however they can be taken to the Resource Recovery Centre for recycling.
+Please visit the Resource Recovery Centre pages for more information.

 Why can I only use compostable liners?